 2. Sannihit Sarovar

-A little version of Brahma Sarovar (550 ft in width and 1500 ft in length (typified lake) but most religious and the holiest places to see in Kurukshetra.
+A little version of Brahma Sarovar (550 ft in width and 1500 ft in length (typified lake) but most religious and the holiest place to see in Kurukshetra.
 This is believed to be the lasting house of God Vishnu, this holiest water pond is located 500 meters from Brahm Sarovar.
 This pond has more significance than Brahm Sarovar according to Hindu mythology.

-It is believed that all Tirthas assembles here on the day of Amavasya to wash away the collected sins and that’s why bathing on that day or on the day of an eclipse would fetch the fortune of 1000 Ashwamedha yajna.
+It is believed that all Tirthas assemble here on the day of Amavasya to wash away the collected sins and that’s why bathing on that day or on the day of an eclipse would fetch the fortune of 1000 Ashwamedha yajna.
 The premises also houses shrines of Dukh Bhanjan Mandir (Shiva Mandir) Dhruv Narayan, Sri Hanuman, Lord Vishnu, Dhruv Bhagat, Laxmi Narayan, and Goddess Durga.

 At the time of the solar eclipse, millions of pilgrims gather at this holy spot.
 Like all other holy cities, you can know about your ancestors from the Purohits (locally known as Pandas) who have been making records of the travelers coming from different parts of the country.